PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 - VPD uniquely identifies each pitch in the piece hierarchy
 - Position enables sorting for temporal ordering

+**Instrument-level scope:**
+The timewalk boundary is always at the **instrument level**, not staff level.
+This means:
+- Single-staff instruments (flute, violin): one staff, all voices share accidental memory
+- Multi-staff instruments (piano, harp): all staves share accidental memory, enabling proper cross-staff notation handling
+- Choir SATB on grand staff: all four staves share accidental memory
+- Organ with multiple manuals: all staves of the instrument share memory

+The final remembered state at measure end includes all pitches from all staves and voices of that instrument.

 **Performance:**
 Clojure's `sort-by` uses Java's TimSort (adaptive O(n) to O(n log n)).
-For typical measures containing 4-20 pitches, sorting overhead is negligible regardless of algorithm details.
+Even for instruments with multiple staves, typical measures contain 4-50 total pitches, making sorting overhead negligible.

-**Future extensibility:**
-The collect-sort-reduce pattern extends naturally to cross-staff remembered alterations (e.g., piano left and right hand sharing accidental memory) by adjusting the timewalk boundary to instrument level.

 **No caching required:**
 State flows naturally through sequential measure processing.
 Each measure receives the previous measure's final state, processes it, and returns the new final state for the next measure.
 Timewalk's transducer efficiency ensures no unnecessary recomputation - each pitch is visited exactly once per rendering pass.